Cambridge-Hands-On-Science/Experiments/Experiments/Medicine/Giant intestine model.md

 THINGS TO TALK ABOUT:

-- Basic theory of digestion, i.e."what happens to the food once we’ve eaten it?"
+- Basic theory of digestion, i.e. "what happens to the food once we’ve eaten it?"
 - What you need to make digestion effective: surface area of the intestine; how to increase surface area (ridges, length of intestine- use model to demonstrate)
 - Things that can go wrong: diarrhoea, constipation, etc.